frederic-perez/AmE-dictionary/data/dictionary.md

 __cytometer__
 __cytometry__
 __D-ring inset__
-__d’oh__ _interj_ :dart: Used to express sudden recognition of a foolish blunder or an ironic turn of events.
-Exclamation used when you realize that you did something stupid.
 __dab<sup>1</sup>__ _v_ :six::hammer: (dabs, dabbing) _He dab his eyes with the back of his left hand._
 __dab<sup>2</sup>__ _n_ :three: A small amount.
 __dabble__ _v_ :six::hammer: (dabbled, dabbling) _He was dabbled in zoology._